mixmatch/jquery.worklog/README.md

 # jquery.worklog
-contentEditable Divs + Auto Suggest
-Generates a work log element using conentEditable div elements, with autosuggest and automatic growth based on contact.
+contentEditable Divs + Auto Suggest.
+Generates a work log element using conentEditable div elements, with autosuggest and automatic growth based on content.
 Supports HTML and plain text formatting of headers.

 # Options
 Defaults: